-Is Cremation or Burial which is the greener option?
+Is cremation environmentally friendly?
+Cremation or Burial which is the greener option?
+Good questions…

 Most people don’t base a decision on whether to get cremated on environmental grounds – either you want to be buried or you want to be cremated.

-Then you have to consider other impacts: mercury in tooth fillings and its impact on air quality, but its actual impact is dictated by specification of the crematoria.
-What about the toxicity of embalming materials or permanent land use area used by burial? – these are impossible to cross compare.
+Then you have to consider other impacts: mercury in tooth fillings and its impact on air quality, but its actual impact is dictated by specification of the crematoria and technology now removes this from the flue gas.
+What about the toxicity of embalming materials or permanent land use area used by burial?
+Burial grounds can pose a serious risk to groundwater – these are impossible to cross compare.

 All in all you get more questions than answers, and I would suggest most people know what they want, but would be keen to reduce the environmental impact of their funeral as much as possible.